source-foundry/pre-post/README.md

 It supports the following:

-- Pangram string pre/post with selector for modification of displayed size
+- Pre/post pangram string with selector for modification of displayed text size
 - Pre/post specimens of Basic Latin set glyphs
 - Pre/post waterfall of Basic Latin alphabetic and numeral glyphs
 - Pre/post test source code specimen - dark on light